bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/ShaftType_3CsdA17mP3S96HzWjfIsoL/Documentation.md

-Additional information on how the shaft purpose
+Additional information on the purpose of the shaft.